-- In the first academic year, students take peace science courses (academic target C1), basic courses in university education (target C1 and E), common subjects (foreign languages and health and sports courses; target C1 and C2), basic subjects (mathematics, statistics, and programming; target A and B); as liberal arts education subjects and a part of specialized subjects. - In the second year, students mainly take subjects that are fundamental to computer science and information processing (achievement targets A, B, D1, D2, D3) and subjects that are fundamental to information processing (achievement targets A, D1, D2).
-The basic subjects of computer science consist of programming, automata and language theory, digital circuit design, and algorithms and data structures.
-The basic subjects of information processing consist of information theory, mathematical analysis, and mathematical programming. - In the third year, students take advanced courses related to computer science (achievement targets A, D1, D2, and D3), including computation theory, computer networks, security, various media information processing technologies, parallel and distributed computing, digital signal processing, software engineering, and artificial intelligence and machine learning.
-In addition, students take Information Science Exercise I, II, III, and IV (achievement targets A and D3) to develop practical skills in circuit and embedded system design, and to acquire skills related to computer science. - In the fourth academic year, students prepare their graduation thesis or engage in long-term fieldwork, using capabilities corresponding to the achievement targets A to E that they have acquired in the computer science program.
+- In the first academic year, students take peace science courses (academic target C1), basic courses in university education (target C1 and E), common subjects (foreign languages and health and sports courses; target C1 and C2), basic subjects (mathematics, statistics, and programming; target A and B); as liberal arts education subjects and a part of specialized subjects. - In the second academic year, all students acquire the knowledge and skills that from foundation of data science, while taking programming subjects and fundamental statistics and informatics subjects (achievement target A, B, D1, D2, D3).
+Furthermore, students acquire the knowledge and skills for solving the social problems through practical subjects (achievement target C1). - In the third academic year, students acquire the basic theories and applied techniques of data analysis by taking specialized subjects such as data mining, survey design, nonparametric analysis, big data, behavioral econometrics, econometrics, and bio/medical statistics as related the traditional foundation of statistics. (achievement target A, B, C2, D1, D2, D3).
+Furthermore, students acquire the more practical knowledge and skills for solving the social problems through practical, business-oriented subjects (achievement target C1, E). - In the fourth academic year, students prepare their graduation thesis or engage in long-term fieldwork, using capabilities corresponding to the achievement targets A to E that they have acquired in the data science program.
 The thesis or fieldwork is evaluated against the achievement targets A to E based on its degree of achievement and the presentation given at the presentation assembly.